fguogufe2/pinyinlize/readMe.md

 There are two possible outputs:

-- 1. the sentence style, which means only the first letter of the first word is capitalized.
+- 1. the sentence style, which means only the first letter of the first word is written in uppercase.
-- 2. the headline style, in which the first letters of all tokens are capitalized.
+- 2. the headline style, in which the first letters of all tokens are written in uppercase.
 The default is the sentence style.
 You can use `--head` to output in the headline style

 **3 usage:**